 5. Get appropriate support.
 Your children are yours to love.
 It is your job to support them, not the other way around.
 Divorce, however, is one of the most stressful life challenges.
 You do need support.
 Hire a therapist who specializes in high conflict relationships and divorce, or one who deals with whatever types of issues you are facing that led you to the break up of your marriage.
 This will allow you to fully move on after the completion of your legal case.
 Also, make time to spend with other people who love and support you, like friends and family, or take up a new hobby.
 Your attorney can provide the best support for you with regard to your legal case, as anything you say to your attorney is confidential (with limited exceptions) and protected by attorney/client privilege.
 Whether or not you choose to hire an attorney to help you with your case, do not discuss your case with other non-attorney third parties as anything you share with them will not be protected by the same rules of confidentiality and may be used against you in court.

 Divorce is not an easy process, and it can be much harder when one of the parties seems more focused on staying in conflict instead of on resolution.
 Remember that it takes two to tango.
 Change your behavior and the other person can no longer continue to respond to you in the same familiar ways.
-At Ambrose Family Law, we are committed to helping our clients resolve their legal issues so they can move on with their lives.
+At Sandra K. Ambrose, we are committed to helping our clients resolve their legal issues so they can move on with their lives.
 Contact us today to schedule a consultation to discuss the particulars of your case and how we may be of assistance.